 Information Sessions and Culinary Arts Center Tours

 During the information session and tour, you will learn about program options in Culinary Arts and Hospitality Management.
 There will be plenty of time to answer all your questions.
-To get the most out of your session, please review our culinary arts and hospitality management program pages (see links below) and the FAQs web page.
+To get the most out of your session, please review our culinary arts and hospitality management program pages (links below) and the FAQ.

-To reserve a space in an upcoming information session, please click on one of the session links on the left.
+To reserve a space in an upcoming information session, please click on one of the session links.

 Video: Culinary Arts at MCC